danilocecilia/personalwebsite-v2/README.md

 # personalwebsite-v2

-A brand new website, bases in React, NextJS, GraphQL
+A brand new website, based in ReactJS, NextJS, GraphQL